department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.chReport-notes.md

 - MHV eVault has processing for an `Amended` status.
 I have no mock examples
 - `DiagnosticReport.conclusion` is just a string, yet the `labPromises.labComments` is an array of comments
 - should the station number be recorded in an Organization resource?
+- what I have as chPanel, should this be better modeled as a serviceRequest, and placed in DiagnosticReport.basedOn? - all I have is the ordered Test Code values.
+  - Or should this orderedTestCode go into the chTest?

 #### Business Rules